Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             start codon.
 Default is 5.
       --rbs_not_after_TSS, -at
-                            If you want to generate best gff file which include ribosomal binding site not after TSS. please turn it on.
+                            If you want to generate best gff file which include ribosomal binding site not after TSS, please turn it on.
 Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
                             How many nucleotides of ribosomal binding site is